wp-plugins/nextgen-facebook/readme.txt

 = Version 3.0 =
 * Major code revision finished - all functions have been moved to object-oriented classes.
 NGFB is currently 2,350 lines of code in 4 classes and 77 functions.
-* NextGEN Facebook OG now finds and uses all images from the content to include in the Open Graph meta tags.
+* NextGEN Facebook Open Graph now finds and uses all images from the content to include in the Open Graph meta tags.
 * Added the ngfbButtons class in lib/buttons.php.
 * Added a version string in the database options to skip option updates if the database options are current.
 * Added the "Maximum Number of Images" and "Maximum Number of Videos" options to limit the number of images and videos listed in the Open Graph meta tags.